 In the Gazetteer there is scope for including additional locations, making locations more precise and including boundaries on maps.

-The small selection of "How too.. "topics above focus on the most common tasks that maintainers are likely to undertake.
-Further "How to" topics will be added from time to time.
-They are all designed to give step by step instructions on completing a task but it can often be helpful to have a fuller understanding of how the Drupal system works and how some of its functions and facilities make things easier.
+The "Howtos" are all designed to give step by step instructions on completing a task.
+It can often be helpful to have a fuller understanding of how the Drupal system works and how some of its functions and facilities make things easier.

 - Understanding Drupal and the GENUKI implementation

-- The relationship between the 3 databases (Core GENUKI, Churches and Gazetteer)
+- The relationship between the 3 elements (GENUKI virtual library, Churches Directory and Gazetteer).

 The Trustees are responsible for a number of key aspects of the use of and inclusion of information in GENUKI.

 They have therefore asked all those volunteering to support and maintain GENUKI to follow a Code of Conduct.
 This includes policies to deal with the following issues